astra-vision/MaterialPalette/README.md

     conda activate matpal
     ```

- 4. If you are looking to perform decomposition, download our pretrained model and untar the archive:
+ 4. If you are looking to perform decomposition, download our pre-trained model and untar the archive:
     ```
     wget https://github.com/astra-vision/MaterialPalette/releases/download/weights/model.tar.gz
     ```